 2. Use a lint roller on every item.
 Seems little and mundane but I promise this makes a huge difference in how your clothes are perceived by the person whose considering buying them.
 While you're taking a lint roller to your clothes, if you notice any threads hanging, use scissors to cut it.
 Never pull the thread.
 When people see a thread hanging, it gives them the impression that its poorly made or kept.
 This is often not the problem at all.
 Threads happen, make yours disappear.

 3. Organize by color.
 After you've done steps one and two, fold your give away items.
 Then stack them by color.
 It displays your clothes in the most visually appealing and sellable way.
 Notice how fab my give away items look when stacked this way!
 Together they look so great, I considered keeping them ;)

 4. Take your items to the store!
 I went to Plato's Closet because its the only place in my area that I know of that buys back gently used clothes.
 It helps that I love brands like F21 and AEO so a lot of the clothes I gave away were right up their ally.
 And once the not-name-brand clothes were mixed in, in the nicely folded, color coded stacks, they blended right in.

 5. What they don't buy, immediately take to Goodwill or your thrift store of choice.
 Don't give into the temptation to take the clothes back home and put them back in your closet.
 Somebody else could greatly benefit from your donation.
-I highly reccommend CHKD Thrift Store.
-Helping sick kids while simplifying and destressing my home?
+I highly recommend CHKD Thrift Store.
+Helping sick kids while simplifying and de-stressing my home?
 Yes, please.

-This, ladies and gentlemen, is the largest check I've ever gotton for selling my clothes.
+When I went through my closet and took my "give away" pile to the resale shop this month, I got the largest check I've ever gotton for selling my clothes.
 Almost $150 for clothes I needed to get rid of.
 I loved it!

 If you're getting rid of it, you don't need it, you don't need to replace it :)